 We continue to raise awareness of modern slavery and a due diligence questionnaire forms part of the onboarding process with new suppliers.
-It was also sent to a selection of existing suppliers during the reporting period to proactively assess risks relating to human rights, transparency and awareness, among others.
+It is also sent to a selection of existing suppliers to proactively assess risks relating to human rights, transparency and awareness, among others.
 Our suppliers indicated they have initiatives to eliminate all risks relating to human rights violations in their organisation and supply chain.
 Mediclinic representatives are equipped with information on modern slavery and related activities, how to identify worker exploitation and how to report such instances.